questdb/questdb/CONTRIBUTING.md

 ### How can I easily manage the `Node.js` installation?

-You can use [nvm](https://github.com/nvm-sh/nvm) for OSX/Linux/windows WSL, and [nvm-windows](https://github.com/coreybutler/nvm-windows) for Windows.
+You can use [`nvm`](https://github.com/nvm-sh/nvm) for OSX/Linux/windows WSL, and [`nvm-windows`](https://github.com/coreybutler/nvm-windows) for Windows.
 To have multiple active versions.

-Otherwise, you can use the dedicated `maven` profile to build the code:
+Otherwise, you can use the dedicated Maven profile to build the code:

 ```bash
 mvn clean package -DskipTests -P build-web-console,build-binaries
 ```

-That way, `maven` will install `node` on the fly in `ui/node` so you don't have to install it locally.
+That way, Maven will install Node on the fly in `ui/node` so you don't have to install it locally.

 ### Why do some tests fail on Windows?